 In 2014, an entry fee for the Marine National Park began to be charged.
 This isn’t included in the cost of snorkeling ( or dive ) trips.
 It only applies to the trips going to the Koh Rang area.
 Islands such as Koh Wai, Koh Mak and Koh Kood aren’t within the Marine National Park boundaries, so are exempt.
 The fee is 200 Baht for Adults and 100 Baht for children. ( Thai nationals pay 40 / 20 Baht respectively ).
 This is usually collected by National Park staff on Bangbao pier before you get on the boat, but sometimes they board the boat when it nears Koh Rang.
 So, don’t forget to take money to pay this.

 Koh Chang Snorkelling Tours

 Sattra Tour, Attipol Tour & Permpoon Sub.
 Think of them as the budget carriers of Koh Chang’s boat trip world.
-Big converted fishing boats, good, freshly made basic Thai food lunches and stops at the main snorkeling islands for around 600 baht/person.
-If you want to see fish, want to be well fed and don’t mind that the boats will often be busy – especially at weekends – then either of these companies is fine.
+Big converted fishing boats, good, freshly made basic Thai food lunches and stops at the main snorkeling islands for around 600 – 700 Baht/person.
+If you want to see fish, want to be well fed and don’t mind that the boats will often be busy – especially at weekends – then any of these companies is fine.

 Mr. Khai & Kon Tiki.
 Both of which have nicely painted boats, smaller groups and a better standard of western food than the regular trips.
 They also follow a route which takes in views of other islands not visited by the larger boats.
 Think of these as boutique snorkeling trips and you’ll know why they’ll cost you around 1,250 – 1,500 baht/person . go for Mr Khai if you want to maximise snorkeling time